 Description: Chatham, with sixty-six miles of shoreline, is the only Cape Cod town surrounded on three sides by water – to the north is Pleasant Bay, to the south is Nantucket Sound, while to the east lies the open Atlantic Ocean.
 If the Cape were a bent arm, Chatham would be the elbow.
 The beauty of Chatham’s shores hides some of the most dangerous waters in Cape Cod: It is said that half of the known wrecks on the entire Atlantic and Gulf of Mexico coasts have occurred off the Outer Beach of Cape Cod.

-The two octagonal, wooden towers, about 40-feet tall, were placed seventy feet apart atop movable wooden skids (which were later used once to move the towers).
-Also constructed was a single story, 1-bedroom keeper’s house measuring 17 x 26 feet.
+The two octagonal, wooden towers, about forty-feet tall, were placed seventy feet apart atop movable wooden skids (which were later used once to move the towers).
+Also constructed was a single story, one-bedroom keeper’s house measuring seventeen by twenty-six feet.
 The lights, which were suspended on chains, used lard as fuel.

-Joseph Loveland succeeded Nye as keeper, followed by Samuel Stinson.
-In 1832, Stinson resigned after being charged of dereliction of duty by local inspector David Henshaw.
+Joseph Loveland succeeded Nye as keeper, and he was followed by Samuel Stinson.
+In 1839, Stinson resigned after being charged of dereliction of duty by local inspector David Henshaw.
 Stinson requested reimbursement for an addition to the keeper’s house he had made, but his petition was denied.

 From the beginning, many people, including Lieutenant Edward W. Carpender, believed a single distinguishable light at Chatham would have been sufficient.
-Carpender’s November 1, 1838 report suggested a single red fixed light and contained the following write-up on the keeper.
+Carpender’s November 1, 1838 report suggested a single red fixed light and contained the following write-up on Keeper Stinson.

 Carpender recommended that the keeper’s house be replaced and that the southern tower should be rebuilt of brick or stone.
-According to Carpender’s calculations, the reduction to a single tower would save $215.25 annually, but his words fell on deaf ears, and nearly ninety years would pass before one of the towers would be removed.
+According to Carpender’s calculations, the reduction to a single tower would save $215.25i in oil annually, but his words fell on deaf ears, and nearly ninety years would pass before one of the towers would be removed.

 Scarcely twelve months later the inspection report of civil engineer I.W.P.
-Lewis, Wilson Lewis’ nephew, contained a statement from Keeper Howes complaining about the wretched construction practices:
+Lewis, Winslow Lewis’ nephew, contained a statement from Keeper Howes complaining about the wretched construction practices used:

 Fourth-order Fresnel lenses with lamps burning lard oil were installed in the tower in 1857.

-Captain Josiah Hardy II was keeper from 1872 to 1897 and kept a daily log in which he recorded frequent entries detailing the erosion of the bluff near the station.
-Keeper Hardy noted that on December 21, 1987, the south tower was 190 feet from the bank.
-On September 30, 1876, the distance from the tower to the bluff was 126 feet, and roughly five months later, on February 28, 1877, the distance was just 95 feet.
+Captain Josiah Hardy II was keeper from 1872 to 1899 and kept a daily log in which he recorded frequent entries detailing the erosion of the bluff near the station after the outer beach was washed away.
+Keeper Hardy noted that on December 21, 1874, the south tower was 190 feet from the bank.
+On September 30, 1876, the distance from the same tower to the bluff was 126 feet, and roughly five months later, on February 28, 1877, the distance was just 95 feet.

-On September 30, 1878, Keeper Hardy note that the old south tower was 26 feet from the edge of the bluff.
-Exactly one year later that distance had shrunk to merely 27 inches.
+On September 30, 1878, Keeper Hardy noted that the old south tower was twenty-six feet from the edge of the bluff.
+Exactly one year later that distance had shrunk to merely twenty-seven inches.
 Two months later, a third of the foundation was over the edge, and locals began to place bets on the exact time when the tower would topple over the bluff.

 At 1 p.m. on December 15, 1878, the south tower plummeted to the beach below.
-Fifteen months later, the 1841 keepers home and the north tower followed suit.
+Fifteen months later, the 1841 keeper’s home and the north tower followed suit.
+Remains of the north tower could still be seen at the edge of the bluff as late as 1919.

 Beginning in the early 1900s, the government began to phase out twin lights as a cost-cutting measure.
-In 1923, a new Fresnel lens that flashed four times every thirty seconds was installed in the south tower.
-The lens used a clockwork mechanism for rotation, while its lamp used oil vapor for fuel.
+In 1923, a fourth-order, L. Sautter & Cie.
+Fresnel lens that flashed four times every thirty seconds was installed in the south tower.
+The lens used a clockwork mechanism for rotation, while its lamp used incandescent oil vapor for fuel.
 The increased range of the light and its new characteristic negated the need for two towers.

 In May 1923, the government opted to relocate Chatham’s northern tower to Nauset Beach to replace the final remaining tower of the Three Sisters of Nauset, which had deteriorated beyond repair.
 The newly situated tower became known as Nauset Light or Nauset Beach Light.

-An electric motor replaced the clockwork drive at Chatham Light in 1939, when the Coast Guard took over control of lighthouses.
-During WWII, Chatham was one of just a few lights that remained an active navigational aid.
+An electric motor replaced the clockwork drive at Chatham Light in 1939, when the Coast Guard took over control of the country’s lighthouses.
+During World War II, Chatham was one of just a few lights that remained an active navigational aid.

 In 1969, a 2.8 million candlepower aerobeacon that can be seen twenty-eight nautical miles out to sea was installed in a new, larger lantern room (which was required to house the beacon).
 Chatham’s old lantern room and Fresnel lens were removed to the grounds of Chatham Historical Society’s Atwood House Museum.